Out of the Blackdowns

 Across the Somerset levels

-My four-day 2010 stage had a nice symmetry about it, from the county town to the major city of Somerset, starting and ending on canals, and with three important small towns (one, properly, a city) in the middle.
+My four-day 2010 stage had a nice symmetry about it, from Somerset’s county town to its major city, starting and ending on canals, and with three important small towns (one, properly, a city) in the middle.
 But it was also a walk of two halves – two days on the Levels, and the small villages that rise above them, and two days in the Mendips, one of the highest hill-groups of southern England.

 Stage 17, Friday 8 October 2010: Taunton to Aller, 15 miles